CONTACT US

 Emily Nelson Associate Director

 Emily began her journey with the Willamette Valley Wineries Association in 2011 as a summer intern, supporting the planning of the very first Pinot in the City event in Portland.
 More than a decade later—and after countless events, campaigns, and member collaborations—she remains deeply committed to the Willamette Valley wine community and the people who make it extraordinary.
 As Associate Director, Emily oversees key organizational operations, including event strategy and the execution of major WVWA initiatives.
 She plays a leading role in the Willamette Valley Wine Auction, guiding planning, logistics, and winery participation to ensure the success of this signature fundraising event.
 Her work strengthens collaboration across the industry and supports the programs that elevate the Willamette Valley AVA.
-Outside the office, Emily is a full-time mom to two sweet, energetic toddler, an experience that, she insists, shares more transferable skills with event planning and crisis management than one might expect.
+Outside the office, Emily is a full-time mom to two sweet, energetic children, an experience that, she insists, shares more transferable skills with event planning and crisis management than one might expect.

 Brittany Wooten Membership & Partnerships Manager